Yrahcaz7/The-Septenary-Forest/documentation/buyables.md

 - `id`: **assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
 The buyable in the example's id is 11.

-- `branches`: **optional**, This is primarially useful for buyable trees.
+- `branches`: **optional**.
+This is primarially useful for buyable trees.
 An array of buyable ids.
 A line will appear from this buyable to all of the buyables in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the buyable id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
 A third element in the array optionally specifies line width.

 Sell One/Sell All: